Hazardous materials shipping is a heavily regulated process and our team will ensure your vehicle is properly equipped for the road.

 - Hazardous waste

-When transporting hazardous materials, the shipper has the ultimate responsibility to comply with the majority of federal regulations.
+When transporting hazardous materials, the shipper is responsible for complying with federal regulations.
 These revolve around the identification of the material that is being shipped as hazardous.
-The difference between “carrier” and “shipper” is sometimes a gray area but the general difference between the two is the shipper is the entity with the interest of transporting materials from one place to another while a carrier is the entity that physically transports it.
+The difference between “carrier” and “shipper” is sometimes a gray area.
+Still, the general difference between the two is that the shipper is the entity interested in transporting materials from one place to another.
+In contrast, a carrier is an entity that physically transports it.

 Shipper Responsibilities

-The most important responsibility of the shipper is to identify whether a material meets the definition of a hazardous material and properly label it.
-Beyond identification, the shipper is required to determine the:
+The most important responsibility of the shipper is to identify whether a material meets the definition of hazardous material and properly label it.
+Beyond identification, the shipper is required to determine the following:

 - Proper shipping name